 How the majority perceives or feels toward the minority is obviously an important consideration to take, not only because such an attitude will generally dictate the nature of the policies and programs that will be enunciated, but more so because such attitudes will determine the nature of their contracts with the latter, enunciated policies notwithstanding.
 Personal interaction, reflecting favorable or unfavorable attitudes of one group or person towards the other, greatly influence subsequent attitudes and behavior.
-One notes, for instance, the case of the Hanunoo, where it was reported that
+One notes, for instance, the case of the Hanunoo, where it was reported that terms of space, the entire coverage for the period was only 14,130 column inches or approximately fifteen pages of a standard-sized daily.
+In terms of content, the articles were "seemingly far from objective" in that they emphasized headhunting, landgrabbing, the giving of aid to minority groups, and annual Muslim pilgrimage to Mecca and its problems, and the like.
+The terms generally used also reflected these: headhunters, decapitated, warpath, warlike, flerce, landgrabbers, etc.

 Because of past experience of abuse and injustice, the Hanunoo Mangyans hold lowlanders in suspicion.
 The word damuong, or lowlander, has created a bad image in the minds of these people.
 In a way too the word "Christian" has assumed a bad connotation among them.
-These words represent all kinds of malpractices, such as cheating, stealing, landgrabbing, and even immodest practices.
+These words represent all kinds of malpractices, such as cheating, stealing, landgrabbing, and even immodest practices.27

 The existing prejudices of the majority against the minority have been reflected even in the press.
-In a study of the press coverage of the minorities, Gloria Feliciano analyzed the contents of six years' issues of the principal dailies and weekly magazines of the Philippines.
+In a study of the press coverage of the minorities, Gloria Feliciano28 analyzed the contents of six years' issues of the principal dailies and weekly magazines of the Philippines.
 Her conclusions were that the coverage was entirely inadequate.
 In